openvinotoolkit/openvino/docs/OV_Runtime_UG/Samples_Overview.md

 > **NOTE**: If you have installed the product as a root user, switch to root mode before you continue: `sudo -i`

-1. Navigate to a directory that you have write access to and create a samples build directory.
+1. Navigate to a directory to which you have write access and create a samples build directory.
 This example uses a directory named `build`:
 ```sh
 mkdir build
 ```